West Lakes and Royal Park groundwater prohibition area

 supporting image

-The EPA is proposing to establish a groundwater prohibition area (GPA) in parts of West Lakes and Royal Park and would like to hear from residents and groundwater users in the area.
+The EPA will be establishing a groundwater prohibition area (GPA) in parts of West Lakes and Royal Park and would like to hear from residents and groundwater users in the area.

 This follows the assessment of groundwater quality in the area and recommendations contained in site contamination audit reports.